AUDIO VERSION: YouTube Podbean

 Q: What should our spiritual priorities be?

 What is the soul attitude that saves us?
 Submission, of course.
-Submission to our three glorious Gods (see Emotionless Submission: Why You Don’t Need Tears to Get Saved).
+Submission to our three glorious Gods.
 But Paul doesn’t have any use for submission, which is why you’ll find he doesn’t talk about it.
 Paul is all about the exaltation of Paul, which is why he likes to imply that God can’t possibly manage to reveal His truths to anyone without Paul’s help.

 But how can people call on God unless they believe in Him?
 And how can they believe without hearing about Him?
 And how can they hear without a preacher?
 And how can they preach unless they are sent?
 As it is written: How beautiful are the feet of those who announce the gospel of good news!
 (Rom.
 10:14-15)